Compliance Is for the Naive

 The Iraq Lesson

-Saddam Hussein had actually dismantled his WMD programs in the 1990s after Gulf War I, but maintained deliberate ambiguity — partly to deter Iran, partly to project strength domestically.
+Saddam Hussein had dismantled his WMD programs in the 1990s after Gulf War I, but maintained deliberate ambiguity — partly to deter Iran, partly to project strength domestically.
 He let inspectors in but played games with access, which fed Western suspicions.

 The lesson the hardliners drew: even having no weapons didn't save him.
 Transparency and cooperation bought nothing.